geofurlong/api_python/README.md

 The `at` method returns a Shapely [Point](https://shapely.readthedocs.io/en/stable/reference/shapely.Point.html#shapely.Point) type.
 For planar co-ordinates, the `Point`'s `x` and `y` properties represent the Easting and Northing value respectively.
 For geographic co-ordinates, the `x` and `y` values represent the Longitude and Latitude values respectively.

-The example below shows the co-ordinates at Taunton station on ELR MLN1 at mileage 163 miles 264 yards.
+The example below shows the co-ordinates at Taunton station on the Great Western Main Line (ELR [MLN1](https://www.geofurlong.com/elr/mln1/)) at mileage 163 miles 264 yards.

 ```python
 from geofurlong import Geofurlong